Many financial advisors have a budget in place set aside for “marketing”.

 From these numbers, you can quickly ascertain that the glory days of potential clients being unaware to an advisor’s track history are behind us.

-This is the time for advisors with negative marks to get the most out of their marketing budget and clean up meritless customer complaints or defamatory U5’s.
+This is the time for advisors with negative marks to get the most out of their marketing budget and clean up meritless investor complaints or defamatory U5’s.
 Get the slate wiped clean so that future dollars allocated to building your brand actually work for you and not against you.

 This blog is our ongoing effort to inform and educate FINRA licensed professionals about the evolving regulatory ecosystem in which we operate.